-Study objectives, study participants
+Study objectives

-• Investigation into drivers' attitudes after they read the Handbook.

-Identification of individual characteristics that predict who might me able to recognize potential problems or difficulties in their driving after reading the Handbook; and who intends to reread the Handbook in the future 64 active drivers (50 male and 14 female); aged 65-74; with normal cognitive functioning; other inclusion criteria.
+- Investigation into drivers' attitudes after they read the Handbook. - Identification of individual characteristics that predict who might be able to recognize potential problems or difficulties in their driving after reading the Handbook; and, who intends to reread the Handbook in the future.